phantasie-schmiede/foundation/Documentation/Upgrade_v2.md

 at hand - I decided to go for a big refactoring.
 Sorry for that!
 But I hope that you will love the new structure and features.
 Version 1 won't be supported anymore.
 The following list will guide you through all necessary steps.
 I will try to support two major versions in the future.
-Thank you for using psb_foundation! ❤
+Thank you for using Foundation! ❤

 New features
 ------------